Hunting the Welsh Mountains - The Call of the Wild

 Frequently Asked Questions

-What is walked-up shooting?
+What is 'walked-up' shooting?

-How does game shooting contribute to conservation?
+How does game shooting contribute to conservation in the UK?

 More Hunting & Outdoors Videos You Might Like